Submissions

 These references are not archival and are therefore subject to change in any way and at any

-in the reference list.
+and not in the reference list.

-Submission of manuscripts for publication:
+Submission of manuscripts:

 be submitted in MS Word format.